EthanTuning/msaccess-vcs-integration/README.md

 Synchronize your Access Forms, Macros, Modules, Queries, and Reports with a version control system.

+---

+*This repository is defunct.
+Another person has offered to take ownership of this project, and so it has been passed to him.
+Please see https://github.com/timabell/msaccess-vcs-integration for the most current version of the project.*

+---

 *This code is built and tested on Microsoft Access 2010.
 It will probably work in earlier versions, but YMMV.*

 The Microsoft Access code module in this project provides functions to export and import all of your Access objects to plain text files so that you can use a version control tool to track changes in these objects.
 For Access objects which are normally exported in `UCS-2-little-endian` encoding , the included module automatically converts to the source code to and from `UTF-8` encoding during export/import; this is to ensure that you don't have trouble branching, merging, and comparing in tools such as Mercurial which [treat any file containing 0x00 bytes as a non-diffable binary file](http://mercurial.selenic.com/wiki/BinaryFiles).